 The coffee industry in Guatemala is quite large and it is difficult for one organization to reach out to every farm in the country, but that is their ultimate goal.
-There are over 125,000 producers is this small country (about the size of Ohio).
+There are over 125,000 producers is this small country.

 The Country is Blessed With Unique Growing Conditions

 The climate in Guatemala is one of the most diverse in the world for coffee production.